pintrest share button

 fiberglass swimming pool permit pack

-If your permits require this much
+If your permits require this much paperwork, it could take a while.

-If you live in an area that requires a long-drawn-out zoning process, and have a matching uncooperative building department it is very difficult to tell you exactly how long it's going to take to get your permit.
+If you live in an area that requires a long-drawn-out zoning process, and have an uncooperative building department, it is very difficult to tell you exactly how long it's going to take to get your permit.
 That's not us dodging you and not wanting to get pinned down, it's just the truth.
 Several years ago we had four inground pools take over nine weeks to get permits.
-I can't explain why, it just did.
-In some departments for no reason other than they are just slow and in others they have written zoning and building codes to discourage swimming pools.
-I have a permit right now that took eight weeks in Cincinnati.
-The project is similar to those we have obtained in just two weeks.
-To add insult to injury this particular project consisted of us installing one of our fiberglass pools inside a larger existing concrete pool.
-Of all projects this should have been a pretty straightforward approval.
-Cincinnati offered us no explanation.

 Pool Availability